aej6qm/Telling-Stories-with-Data/README.md

 # Telling-Stories-with-Data
-Repository for Telling Stories with Data, Fall 2021
+This is my repository for Telling Stories with Data at CMU, Fall 2021.

 # About me